fyquah/fyp-worker-dispatcher/README.md

 To reproduce the results in the thesis from scratch, you need to:

-1. Use [this Vagrantfile]() to configure the development environment.
+1. Configure the development environment.
 2. Configure the benchmark environments
 3. Run data generation
 4. Run reward assignment (See the [analysis section](analysis/README.md))